Proso millet: Evolutionary history

-Panicum miliaceum is a tetraploid species with a base chromosome number of 18, twice the base chromosome number of diploid species within the genus Panicum.
+Panicum miliaceum is a tetraploid species with a base chromosome number of 18, twice the base chromosome number of diploid species within its genus Panicum.
 The species appears to be an allotetraploid resulting from a wide hybrid between two different diploid ancestors.
-One of the two subgenomes within proso millet appears to have come from either Panicum capillare or a close relative of that species.
-The second subgenome does not show close homology to any known diploid Panicum species, but some unknown diploid ancestor apparently also contributed a copy of its genome to a separate allotetraploid species Panicum repens (torpedo grass).
+One of the two subgenomes within proso millet appears to have come from either P. capillare or a close relative of that species.
+The second subgenome does not show close homology to any known diploid Panicum species, but some unknown diploid ancestor apparently also contributed a copy of its genome to a separate allotetraploid species P. repens (torpedo grass).
 The two subgenomes within proso millet are estimated to have diverged 5.6 million years ago.
 However, the species has experienced only limited amounts of fractionation and copies of most genes are still retained on both subgenomes.
 A sequenced version of the proso millet genome, estimated to be around 920 megabase pairs in size, was published in 2019.